krobelus/git-branchstack/README.md

 `<topic>` is a valid branch name.
 Then run `git branchless` to create a branch for each of those topics among commits in the range `@{upstream}..HEAD`.
-Each topic branch is the result of applying the topic's commits on top of the common ancester of your branch and the upstream branch - `git merge-base @{upstream} HEAD`.
+Each topic branch is the result of applying the topic's commits on top of the common ancestor of your branch and the upstream branch, that is, `git merge-base @{upstream} HEAD`.

 For example, if you have a history like